ToyotaResearchInstitute/idto/README.md

 ```
 This line can be added to `.bashrc` if you want to permanently update the path.

-A simple example of using the python bindings can be found in
+Some examples of using these bindings for open-loop trajectory optimization and
-`spinner_python_example.py`.
+MPC can be found in the `python_examples` folder.

 ## Examples